Autostrada A3 (Italy)

-The Autostrada A3 is a motorway in Southern Italy, which runs from Naples to Salerno, in the region Campania.
+The Autostrada A3 is an autostrada (Italian for "motorway") 53.6 km long in Italy located in the region of Campania, which runs from Naples to Salerno.
+It is a part of the E45 European route.

-Until 2017 the route was much longer, going after Salerno further south until Reggio Calabria; on this year, this section became part of the new A2 motorway and of its two spur routes.
+Until 2017 the route was much longer, going after Salerno further south until Reggio Calabria; on this year, this section became part of the new Autostrada A2 and of its two spur routes.